Year 7: English

 In New South Wales, the NSW Education Standards Authority (NESA) lays out that Year 7 students should be able to respond and compose texts for the purpose of understanding, interpretation, analysis, expression and/or pleasure; use a range of skills, strategies and knowledge for their response or composition of texts; shape creativitly different meanings; find links between and among texts; show understanding of how texts showcase aspects of the world; identify and consider cultural expressions in texts; and assess and reflect on their skills they use for learning.

 New Zealand

 In New Zealand, Year 7 is the seventh year of compulsory education.
 Children entering Year 7 are generally aged between 10½ and 12.

 Year 7 pupils are educated in full primary schools, intermediate schools, and in some areas area schools or combined intermediate and secondary schools.

 United Kingdom

 England and Wales

-In schools in England and Wales, Year 7 is the seventh full year of compulsory education after Reception, with children being aged between eleven and twelve.
+In schools in England and Wales, Year 7 is the seventh full year of compulsory education after Reception, with children being aged between 11 and 12.
 It is the first year group in Key Stage 3 in which the Secondary National Curriculum is taught and marks the beginning of secondary education.

 Year 7 follows Year 6, the last year of primary school education.

 Year 7 is usually the first year of secondary school.
-In some areas of England, Year 7 is the first year of middle school.
+In some areas of England, Year 7 is the third of four or the last of four years of middle school.